 - CPU: Intel i5-7500 / AMD Ryzen 5 1600 or better

 - GPU: GTX 1060 / TX 580 with 6 GB VRAM or better

 - 12 GB of RAM

 The power of the Steam Deck is simply not good enough to play AAA games in virtual reality.
 However, we don’t know how optimized the Steam Deck hardware is.

 We do know that the Deck’s processing power is higher than the Meta Quest 2.
 This means (in theory) that all Quest games should be playable on the Steam Deck.
 The Steam game store features a ton of VR games that would be suitable for the Meta Quest, but not available for that hardware.

 FidelityFX Super Resolution (FSR) is AMD’s alternative to DLSS.
 It can render graphics in high quality while minimizing the load on your graphics card.
 How well FSR is implemented in VR games could be a deciding factor to having the Steam Deck play VR games.

 Re-projection methods that use artificial intelligence to render graphics in your VR headset at low power is going to be key.

-Can the Steam Deck Play Oculus Games?
+Can the Steam Deck Play Meta Quest Games?

 No, the Steam Deck does not connect to Oculus Home in order to play those games.
-However, a lot of VR games are available for both Oculus and Steam VR.
+However, a lot of VR games are available for both Meta and Steam VR.
 Games that are available on Steam can be tried on the Steam Deck.